archgame/Agent_Ecology/Assets/Agents/Team_Five/Agent_003/README.md

 ----
-## AGENT 000
+## AGENT 003 Tram
 * Geometrical Constraints

->Tram: physical size is up to 230' (usually around 104') X 0.2''.
+>Tram: physical size is up to 70m (usually around 20m) X 2.4m''.

 * Turning Radius

->Tram: minimum turning radius of 82' for a regular 104' long tram.
+>Tram: minimum turning radius of 25m for a regular 20m long tram.

 * Acceleration/Deceleration

->Tram: Regular speed in an urban environment 25-35 mph, the distance a tram needs in order to stop is around 91' for a speed of 25 mph (doudle the distance a regular bus needs in order to stop).
+>Tram: Regular speed in an urban environment 40-50 kph, the distance a tram needs in order to stop is around 25m for a speed of 40 kph (doudle the distance a regular bus needs in order to stop).

 * Obstacle Interaction